 Each modification can be selected / deselected by clicking with the mouse.
 If you need to load a different modification file or edit one of the modifications, click on the 'S' button below the box.
-Oxygenation of Met is the usual choice, but a number of others like deamidation of Asn and Gln are also typically seen for most runs.
+Oxygenation of Met is the usual choice, but several others like deamidation of Asn and Gln are also typically seen for most runs.